BrunoGiubilei/whatstyle/README.md

 - screen dimmer;
 - create a crontab to monitorate and trigger notifications equals bot reminMe of Twitter;
 - add a button to transform audio in text using that(https://speech-to-text-demo.ng.bluemix.net/);
+- if the user is recording an audio longer than a minute, change the text to "is recording a podcast"

 How to use?
 For now as it is in the testing phase, I have been using a browser extension to put it into production.
 Follow the link: